G00406014/digital-rain-25-cpp/index.md

 std::uniform_int_distribution<> distrY(0, SCREEN_HEIGHT - 1);

 This part of the code generates a random X & Y for the raindrop.

+std::uniform_int_distribution<> distrSpeed(1, 3);

+This part of the code assigns a random speed to each raindrop, ensuring that different raindrops fall at different speeds.

+std::uniform_int_distribution<> distrChar(ASCII_CHAR_MIN, ASCII_CHAR_MAX);

+This part of the code selects a random ASCII character for each raindrop.
+Each character is chosen randomly, creating an ever-changing visual.

+The algorithm ensures that each raindrop appears at a random position, falls at a different speed, and displays a ASCII character.
+This algorithm enhances the visual of the digital rain.

 ![image](https://github.com/user-attachments/assets/f243a52a-63a7-4e1c-bf29-e5f6d9e4b16a)